 Sleep disorders are usually diagnosed after the patient spends the night for testing at the Sleep Center.
 While the patient sleeps, monitoring equipment tracks physical and brain activity.
 The sleep medicine physician uses that data to help diagnose if there is a sleep disorder and recommend treatment.

 Dr. William Swoger is the center's medical director.
 He and the other center physicians are Board Certified in Sleep Disorder Medicine.
 The staff is registered in polysomnography by the American Board of Sleep Medicine and the Center is accredited by the A.B.S.M.

 The Sleep Medicine Center is conveniently located right inside Union Hospital.
-Each patient has a private room with a comfortable full-size bed, flat screen TV and private bathroom.
+Each patient has a private room with a comfortable full-size bed and flat screen TV.
 Our new state-of-the-art monitoring equipment captures multiple channels of data and is more comfortable for the patient spending the night in our sleep lab.
 And when it comes to helping people sleep better, the latest generation of CPAP (respiratory support) equipment is improved, enabling more people than ever before the ability to improve their sleep quality.